Soil Moisture Before Harvest

 On our farm, we tend to harvest all our garlic on the earlier side, with at least 1/2 the leaves still green for hardnecks and at least 2/3 still green for softnecks.
-Due to our heavier soils, we need the wrappers to be strong and healthy in order to handle the extra cleaning, as well as any excess moisture issues that might arise around harvest time.
+We prefer the wrappers to be strong and healthy in order to handle the cleaning.

 Digging & Harvesting